International Relations Study Abroad Programs

 The housing provided for study abroad students will depend on the program.
 Student housing is usually provided in a residence hall, a shared student apartment, or a homestay.
 In some cases, students will have to find their accommodations independently.
 Many students enrolled in long-term programs often begin in student housing before moving into private accommodations of their own.

 A number of scholarships are available to students studying overseas, with organizations offering both region and academic area specific scholarship.
 If you require financial assistance, talking to your home institution or program provider is often the best place to start.
-A number of scholarships are listed right here on Go Overseas, including the Go Overseas Study & Intern Abroad Scholarship.

 You will get more out of your overseas experience the more you put into it.
 On top of that, checking out local or university-based clubs, societies, and social groups is an amazing opportunity to meet new people and learn more about the new culture you are living in.
 Organizing or running such a group will also help develop your leadership and organizational skills.